SaqinNoor/Portfolio/README.md

 ```

 ## License
 This project is under development and maintained by Saqin Noor.
+This project is licensed under the MIT License - see the LICENSE file for details.